BACK TO BASICS: AN INTRODUCTORY GUIDE TO EFS CHECKS

-For years, EFS check payments have been a staple within the transportation industry.
+For years, EFS check payments have been a staple within the transportation and logistics industry.
 Carriers often issue EFS checks to their employees, as this payment method allows the company to limit how and where drivers can spend money.
-These checks can be used at warehouses, 24/7 repair shops, and other facilities that serve commercial drivers.
+These checks can be used at warehouses, 24/7 repair shops, and other facilities that serve commercial truck drivers.

 The term “EFS” is an acronym for Electronic Funds Source, LLC.
 This is the company that issues EFS checks.
 WEX, Inc. purchased EFS in 2016, establishing a major player in over-the-road (OTR) financial solutions.
 The organization also provides several other payment solutions to carriers and logistics companies, including fuel cards and money codes, but more on that a bit later.

-Simply put, an EFS check is a physical payment article that looks and functions much like a personal check.
+Simply put, an EFS check is a physical payment that looks and functions much like a personal check.
 An EFS check will have several blank fields, such as the recipient of the payment and the date of the transaction.
-It also has several identifying labels so that the recipient knows the check is authentic.
+It also has several identifying labels so that the recipient knows the efs check is authentic.